Kmohamedalie/Kmohamedalie/README.md

 ## MOHAMED ALIE KAMARA

-Master degree student at the university of Bologna, worked on over
+Master degree student at the university of Bologna, specializing in Digital Transformation Management,
-30 machine learning and deep learning projects,
+worked on over 30 Machine Learning and Deep Learning projects,
 Enjoy reading, hiking and cycling.